slothman3878/eth-recurring-payments/readme.md

 2. Trustless indefinite Recurring Payments.
 3. A beneficiary's ability to check upcoming and completed payments.

+Simply put, we want a system where a **User** is able to do periodic payments without needing to confirm every transaction manually.

 ## Intro
 ### Motivation
 Modern platforms often provide services through "subscriptions": automated, recurring payments from a **Subscriber** to a **Beneficiary**.
 In a traditional "centralized" banking system, since every account and transaction is maintained by a centralized bank, it is fairly easy to implement such a system.
 On the other hand, crypto has a lot less flexibility when it comes to transactions.
 In Ethereum, each individual transaction must be signed by a private key &ndash; a necessary feature, but limiting when it comes to implementing payment streams.